If a carrier attempts to deliver a package, but the recipient is not available to receive it. Then, it will be called a missed delivery.

 Upper Route Planner is a route planning tool that allows you to directly add customer addresses over the route map to find the shortest possible routes to reach them all.

-You will also get the time window to predict and update the estimated delivery time for the customers.
+This delivery route planner app helps to predict the time window and update the estimated delivery time for the customers.

 For the best part, you can also automate delivery notifications for your customers.
-With it, they will get real-time alerts on their order status.
+With it, they will get real-time alerts on delivery schedule and their order status.

 With the addresses embedded over the map, reaching them within the specified time will be easy.